Boeing capsule returns to Earth after aborted space mission

 Over the years, these Soyuz rides have cost NASA up to $86 million apiece, with the tab totaling in the billions.

-An audit last month by NASA's inspector general found a Starliner seat will cost slightly more than that, with a Dragon seat going for just over half the price.
+A recent audit by NASA's inspector general found a Starliner seat will cost slightly more than that, with a Dragon seat going for just over half the price.

 ———